Shop Owner Guide to Taxes & Payouts

 How does withholding work for earnings through the Affiliate Partner Program?

-These earnings are not subject to withholding, but you will still need to complete the proper tax form.
+These earnings are subject to withholding, and you will still need to complete the proper tax form.

 What are the names of the IRS Tax Forms, and who submits them?